-Provisioning Office 365 from a local AD makes possible what Microsoft calls single sign-on, and identity federation, so your users can access Office 365 services with the same corporate credentials (user name and password) they use for the local Active Directory.
+Provisioning Office 365 from local Active Directory makes single sign-on, and identity federation possible so your users can access Office 365 services with the same corporate credentials (user name and password) they use for local Active Directory.

-The local AD is provisioned the same way whether your ultimate destination is the local AD (see Provisioning a local proprietary Active Directory above), or Office 365 to be provisioned from the local AD.
+The local AD is provisioned the same way whether your ultimate destination is the local AD (see Provisioning a local proprietary Active Directory), or Office 365 to be provisioned from the local AD.

-If you prefer, you could use Migrator for Notes to Exchange tools to provision Office 365 directly from the Domino source, or you could use Microsoft's Office 365 online admin tools to provision manually-usually with some scripting to automate portions of the work.
-Note however:
+If you prefer, you could use Migrator for Notes to Exchange tools to provision Office 365 directly from the Domino source, or you could use Microsoft Office 365 online admin tools to provision manually-usually with some scripting to automate portions of the work.

-Exchange-to-Notes mail forwarding requires mail-enabled objects in Office 365.
+However, Exchange-to-Notes mail forwarding requires mail-enabled objects in Office 365.
 But an Exchange-to-Notes free/busy query (an Office 365 user seeking free/busy info for a Notes user) requires that the Notes user not have an Exchange mailbox.
 (Exchange cannot send a free/busy query to an external server for a user who already has an Exchange mailbox.
 Exchange can send such queries only to its own mailboxes.)

-Therefore, to have both Exchange-to-Notes mail routing and Exchange-to-Notes free/busy queries during the transition period, you must:
+To have both Exchange-to-Notes mail routing and Exchange-to-Notes free/busy queries during the transition period, you must:

-- Provision all Notes users into Office 365 as mail-enabled objects, but without mailboxes, before the first users are migrated. and - Do not create users' mailboxes until just prior to their migration (per user collection).
+Provision all Notes users into Office 365 as mail-enabled objects, but with out mailboxes, before the first users are migrated.